Tropicalbunny/MyRepo/README.md

 * Capital letters on locations, and some incorrect spelling
 * overall easy to navigate
 * responsive design is a nice touch
+* the website worked as i expected it too

+Testers were on a variety of devices,

+Iphone 13
+Samsung s21 ultra
+Iphone 11 Pro max.
+Iphone 13 pro
+Iphone 12

+the webpage responded and ran as expected across all the above devices.

 ##### Personal testing

 * checked each navigational link and confirmed they are working
 * checked the form links and notice they do not work since being deployed.
 * made sure all text and containers align as thye should.

 #### Features implemented

+the website consists of 8 pages, 6 are accessable from the navigation bar, while one is an about us page accessable from the footer, the other is a success page after subbmitting the contact us form.

+##### Landing Page
+this page neded to be the most appealing of the page, when people come to my website i want them to stay and see what i have to offer, so i selected a hero image that would grab attention. then below this i have my 4 chosen locations that i hyperlinked to their respective pages

+##### Location Pages
+these pages hold the galleries to showcase their respective locations, 4 of these pages have been made. i kept the design simple and intresting, holding 3 images and text about the location

+##### Contact us page
+this page i also kept simple, i centralised the form over a background so i had little wasted space

+##### About us
+Simple page using a mix of the location page and landing page. simple text showing off me.

 * Slideshow gallery
 * drop down list for locations